All Home Meters

 2. Condition of the Building.

-The overall condition of the building plays a crucial role in determining the recertification cost.
+The overall condition of the building might play a crucial role in determining the price of a 40-year recertification.
 Buildings that are well-maintained and have undergone regular inspections are likely to require fewer repairs.
-On the other hand, older or poorly maintained buildings might require extensive repairs, significantly increasing the cost of recertification.
+On the other hand, older or poorly maintained buildings might require extensive repairs, significantly increasing the price of recertification.

 3. Required Repairs.